“As a community, if we band together, we can achieve almost anything.”

 Another Help Scout employee, Leah has a true eye and ear for excellent support.
-While she’s the Talent and Culture lead at Help Scout and isn’t directly involved in their support organization, she has shared knowledge on video, tips on using video for support, and how to communicate it that has helped many teams, remote or otherwise, do support better.
+While she’s the Director of Talent Acquisition at Help Scout and isn’t directly involved in their support organization, she has shared knowledge on video, tips on using video for support, and how to communicate it that has helped many teams, remote or otherwise, do support better.
 She is truly inspiring.
 To check out more, here’s her twitter.

 Me: spends hours crafting perfect Spotify gym playlist.

 Abby leads the customer support team at Flickr and hosts the Support Driven podcast.
 She serves a unique perspective on the way support should be done and has years of experience in support or working with people.